 Under our Equity Incentive Plan we may grant to our employees awards representing our common units.
 The issuance of common units pursuant to awards under the Equity Incentive Plan would dilute common unitholders and KKR Holdings pro rata in accordance with their respective percentage interests in the KKR Group Partnerships.
 The total number of our common units that may initially be issued under our Equity Incentive Plan is equivalent to 15% of the number of fully diluted common units outstanding.
-We have filed a registration statement on Form S-8 under the Securities Act to register common units issued or covered by our Equity Incentive Plan and intend to file one or more registration statements on Form S-8 under the Securities Act to register common units issued or covered by any other plans under which our employees and others providing services to us may receive common units.
+We have filed a registration statement on Form S-8 under the Securities Act to register common units issued or covered by our Equity Incentive Plan and intend to file one or more registration statements on Form S-8 under the Securities Act to register common units.
 Any such Form S-8 registration statements will automatically become effective upon filing.
 Accordingly, common units registered under such registration statements will be available for sale in the open market.
-The administrator of the Equity Incentive Plan is expected to reduce the maximum number of common units eligible to be issued under the Equity Incentive Plan by the number of common units issued and sold pursuant to this Registration Statement unless a reduction is already provided for with respect to such awards under the terms of the Equity Incentive Plan.
-However, the administrator is not obligated to do so, and from time to time the maximum number of common units to be issued under the Equity Incentive Plan may not be reduced by the number of common units issued and sold pursuant to this Registration Statement, of which this prospectus forms a part, which may dilute the holdings of other common unitholders.
+The administrator of the Equity Incentive Plan is expected to reduce the maximum number of common units eligible to be issued under the Equity Incentive Plan by the number of common units issued and sold pursuant to this Registration statement unless a reduction is already provided for with respect to such awards under the terms of the Equity Incentive Plan may not be reduced by the number of common units issued and sold pursuant to this prospectus forms a part, which may dilute the holdings of other common units issued and sold pursuant to this prospectus forms a part, which may dilute the holdings of other common unitholders.